cms-opendata-workshop/workshop2022-lesson-luminosity/_episodes/03-calculating-luminosity.md

 {: .callout}

 > ## Luminosity over a range of runs
+> Using the `brilcalc lumi --help` and the information found from [this page](http://opendata.web.cern.ch/record/1001) on the CERN Open Data Portal, how does one calculate the
 > integrated luminosity for certified lumi sections for RunA of the 2011 data release?
 >> ## Solution
 >> RunA of 2011 proton-proton data comprises runs 160431 to 173692 (inclusive) so to calculate the integrated luminosity for this era run the command (where we pipe the output to a text file):